harrybiddle/harrybiddle.com/src/routes/ynab/README.md

 ## History chart

 - A single configuration for all three charts (income/expenditure/net) and put the three charts in tabs.
+- Cashflow sankey:
+  - Pull gifts out of "Other", into own category?
+  - Testing suite for different situations
 - Averaging chart:
   - Shorten y-axis labels with truncate/ellipses instead of having a big margin, or wrap them https://github.com/observablehq/plot/issues/394